 All Fullerton Union High School students will meet District standards in attendance and personal behavior and will have reached or surpassed District achievement standards upon graduation.

 This school goal directly relates to Board Priorities: A (Preserve Core Programs) and H (At-Risk Students).

-All teachers and counselors need restorative practice training and have knowledge of the community resources available to students.
+All teachers and counselors have knowledge of the community resources available to students.